Match: Etymology

 The word match derives from Old French mèche, referring to the wick of a candle.
 Historically, the term match referred to lengths of cord (later cambric) impregnated with chemicals, and allowed to burn continuously.
 These were used to light fires and fire guns (see matchlock) and cannons (see linstock) and to detonate explosive devices such as dynamite sticks.
 Such matches were characterized by their burning speed i.e. quick match and slow match.
 Depending on its formulation, a slow match burns at a rate of around 30 cm (1 ft) per hour and a quick match at 4 - 60 cm per minute for unconfined to even 3 - 6 m per second for confined.

 The modern equivalent of a match (in the sense of a burnable cord) is the simple fuse such as a visco fuse, still used in pyrotechnics to obtain a controlled time delay before ignition.
 The original meaning of the word still persists in some pyrotechnics terms, such as black match (a black-powder-impregnated fuse) and Bengal match (a firework akin to sparklers producing a relatively long-burning, colored flame).
 However, when friction matches became commonplace, the term match came to refer mainly to these.

 History

 Early matches

-A note in the text Cho Keng Lu, written in 1366, describes a sulfur match, small sticks of pinewood impregnated with sulfur, used in China by "impoverished court ladies" in 577 during the conquest of Northern Qi.
-During the Five Dynasties and Ten Kingdoms (907–960), a book called the Records of the Unworldly and the Strange written by Chinese author Tao Gu in about 950 stated:
+A note in the Yuan and Ming-era scholar Tao Zongyi's c.
+1366 Chuogeng Lu describes a form of sulfur taper or match, small pieces of pinewood impregnated with sulfur, which he claims "impoverished court ladies" used in 577 during the conquest of the Northern Qi.
+During the 10th-century Five Dynasties and Ten Kingdoms interregnum, Tao Gu's c.
+950 Records of the Unworldly and the Strange stated:

 If there occurs an emergency at night it may take some time to make a light to light a lamp.
 But an ingenious man devised the system of impregnating little sticks of pinewood with sulfur and storing them ready for use.
 At the slightest touch of fire, they burst into flame.
 One gets a little flame like an ear of corn.
-This marvelous thing was formerly called a "light-bringing slave", but afterward when it became an article of commerce its name was changed to 'fire inch-stick'.
+This marvelous thing was formerly called a "light-bringing slave", but afterward when it became an article of commerce its name was changed to "fire inch-stick".

-Another text, Wu Lin Chiu Shih, dated from 1270, lists sulfur matches as something that was sold in the markets of Hangzhou, around the time of Marco Polo's visit.
-The matches were known as fa chu or tshui erh.
+Around the time of Marco Polo's supposed visit to China, such sulfur tapers were considered part of the distinctive products of Lin'an (now Hangzhou) and Zhou Mi's 1290 Antiquities of the Martial Forest (t 《武林舊事》, s 《武林旧事》, Wǔlín Jiùshì), while memorializing the traditions of the former Song capital, listed them prominently among the items sold in its markets.
+They were known as "candle starters" (t 發燭, s 发烛, fāzhú) or "little burners" (t 焠兒, s 焠儿, cuì'er).